different types of plastic – is there also “okay” plastic?

 Elastomers are elastic and are used, for example, in car tires or rubber rings.

-In addition to the material properties, plastic can also be divided into three groups in terms of their application:
+In addition to the material properties, plastic can also be divided into three groups in terms of their area of application:

 1. Standard plastics

-Standard plastics are plastics that are very cheap to produce and are therefore widely used in our everyday lives, in the form of packaging such as yogurt pots, for example.
-They account for 80% of global plastic production, which is equivalent to 2800 times the weight of the Eiffel Tower.
+Standard plastics are plastics that are very cheap to produce and are therefore widely used in our everyday lives, for example in the form of packaging such as yogurt cups.
+They account for 80% of global plastic production, equivalent to 2,800 times the weight of the Eiffel Tower.

-This type of plastic includes polyethylene (PE) .
-Due to its resistance to acids, alkalis, oils and fats, it is the most produced plastic in the world and can be found in everyday life as plastic bags, yogurt cups or shampoo bottles.
+One such type of plastic is polyethylene (PE) .
+Due to its resistance to acids, alkalis, oils, and fats, it is the most widely produced plastic in the world and is found in everyday life as plastic bags, yogurt cups, and shampoo bottles.

 It is used as a lesser evil to polyvinyl chloride (PVC) , which should be avoided because of its plasticizers .

-Polypropylene (PP) is very resistant to grease and moisture and is one of the most widely used plastics in food packaging, for example for dairy products and bottle caps.
+Polypropylene (PP) is highly resistant to grease and moisture and is one of the most widely used plastics in food packaging, for example for dairy products and bottle caps.

-These plastics are, as the name suggests, used for technical applications and account for 20% of global plastic production.
-They are harder, more break-resistant and more resistant to cold and heat than standard plastics, which is also reflected in their generally higher prices.
+These plastics, as the name suggests, are used for technical applications and account for 20% of global plastics production.
+They are harder, more break-resistant, and more resistant to cold and heat than standard plastics, which is also reflected in their generally higher prices.

-Polycarbonate (PC) is very difficult to break and is found in consumers' products such as drinking bottles, microwave dishes and kitchen appliances.
+Polycarbonate (PC) is very hard to break and is found in consumer products such as drinking bottles, microwave dishes and kitchen appliances.

-Polytetrafluoroethylene (PTFE) has an extremely high surface tension, meaning that hardly any material can stick to it.
-Even aggressive acids cannot harm PTFE.
-This plastic can also withstand a constant temperature of -200°C to 250°C.
+Polytetrafluoroethylene (PTFE) has an extremely high surface tension, making it virtually impossible for any material to adhere to it.
+Even aggressive acids can't harm PTFE.
+This plastic can also withstand continuous temperatures ranging from -200°C to 250°C.

-The durability of plastics has led to plastic becoming a major challenge for humans, animals and the environment .
-For example, a PET bottle takes over 450 years to decompose.
-And even then, it is not completely broken down, but is deposited in the form of microplastics in our rivers, soil and oceans - microplastics have even been detected in snow .
+The longevity of plastics has made them a major challenge for humans, animals, and the environment .
+For example, a PET bottle takes over 450 years to decompose completely.
+And even then, it is not completely degraded, but rather deposits itself in the form of microplastics in our rivers, soils, and oceans – microplastics have even been detected in snow .

-What is particularly problematic is that we do not yet know exactly what long-term consequences this will have for the creatures affected - in the maritime area alone, it has been proven that 54 species of life become entangled in or ingest plastic parts, and 387 species travel through the oceans with the plastic streams.
-Plastic waste therefore affects our ecosystem and changes it massively.
+What's particularly problematic is that we don't yet know exactly what long-term consequences this will have for the affected organisms – in the marine environment alone, it has been proven that 54 species of life become entangled in or ingest plastic debris, and 387 species travel through the oceans with plastic streams.
+Plastic waste therefore impacts our ecosystem and changes it massively.

-Our recycling system also brings us less than one might think - so far only about 9% of the plastic ever produced has been recycled.
-The current recycling rate globally is 14%.
-Otherwise, 40% ends up in landfills, 14% in incinerators, 32% in our environment, the oceans and other bodies of water, or is burned uncontrollably.
+Our recycling system also doesn't do as much for us as one might think – so far, only about 9% of the plastic ever produced has been recycled.
+The current global recycling rate is 14%.
+Otherwise, 40% ends up in landfills, 14% in incinerators, 32% in our environment, the oceans, and other bodies of water, or is burned uncontrollably.

-As we find our way out of the plastic crisis, we need to focus on solutions.
-With our soulbottles made of glass or stainless steel, we have already been able to avoid more than 6,000 tons of plastic.
+As we navigate the plastic crisis, we must focus on solutions.
+With our plastic-free soulbottles glass drinking bottles and our stainless steel drinking bottles , we have already avoided over 6,000 tons of plastic.
 But are there also plastics that can be used in other areas and will have less impact on people and the environment in the future?
-Bioplastics are always being discussed as an alternative to purely synthetic plastic.
+Bioplastics, which are being marketed as an alternative to purely synthetic plastics, are a recurring topic of discussion.

-This includes polylactic acid (PLA) , which is mostly made from corn, sugar cane or beet starch and is biodegradable .
-Unfortunately, this material has limited use, as conventional PLA can only withstand temperatures of up to 60°C.
+This includes polylactic acid (PLA) , which is largely made from corn, sugar cane, or beet starch and is biodegradable .
+Unfortunately, this material has limited uses, as conventional PLA can only withstand temperatures up to 60°C.

-However, high-quality bioplastics, such as PHA , which microbes produce in nature, have similar properties to conventional plastics.
+However, high-quality bioplastics, such as PHA , produced by microbes in nature, have similar properties to conventional plastics.
 These are also biodegradable and represent a great opportunity that we as a society must take advantage of.

 Research and development of bioplastics is already in full swing worldwide.
-We are excited to see how this will develop further.
+We're excited to see how this will develop.

-Conclusion: The problem with plastic is complex and not easy to solve.
-However, we must now rethink and adapt our habits.
-By using it consciously, we can work together to overcome the plastic crisis and create a sustainable future for future generations.
+Conclusion: The plastic problem is complex and not easy to solve.
+However, we must rethink and adapt our habits now.
+By using plastic responsibly, we can all contribute to tackling the plastic crisis and creating a sustainable future for future generations.